linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes/Lecture Note 8 American Options.md

 - If *S > K* × e−r(T−t) and CA(S, K, t, T) *< S* − K × e−r(T−t), then (a) short stock S, (b)
 buy the option and (c) invest K × e−r(T−t).
 Today we get S − CA − Ke−r(T−t) > 0.
 - At maturity T,
-- If$S_{T} > K$, exercise the option, obtain ST − K, cash in K from bond investment, and pay the short −ST, netting$0.
+- If $S_{T} > K$, exercise the option, obtain ST − K, cash in K from bond investment, and pay the short −ST, netting$0.
 - If$S_{T} < K$, cash in K from bond investment, and pay the short −ST, netting K−ST > 0
 - (Note that the above no arbitrage bound also holds for European options.)